rojmaharjan/Shoechi-Product-landing-page/README.md

 Highlights services such as Fast Delivery, Secure Payment, Free Returns, and 24/7 Support.<br/>
 Quick links for navigation, contact details, and social media icons for engagement.<br/>

-🔧 Built With
+🔧 Built With<br/>
-HTML5: Provides a solid structure to the webpage.
+HTML5: Provides a solid structure to the webpage<br/>
-CSS3: Adds styling and visual appeal, including hover effects and animations.
+CSS3: Adds styling and visual appeal, including hover effects and animations.<br/>
-JavaScript: Powers interactivity like dynamic filtering.
+JavaScript: Powers interactivity like dynamic filtering.<br/>

 🌐 Live Demo: [Check it out!](https://shoechi-landingpage.vercel.app/)